westhouseit/gatsby-source/README.md

 ### Release

-Before making a new release, be sure that the project passes linting and the tests, otherwise it won't be published to NPM.
+Before making a new release, be sure that the project passes linting and the tests, otherwise it won't be published to the NPM package registry.

 First, we will bump the package version number, commit the change and finally tag the commit with our new version.
 This is done with the help of the NPM version command (see `npm help version`).